IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.Json.Importer/docs/README.md

 ### `DomainDocumentDB` Profile

+Operating in a DocumentDB technology stack (CosmosDB, MongoDB, etc.) and wanting to import JSON elements into the domain designer, use the `DomainDocumentDB` profile.

-When using the `DomainDocumentDB` profile, each `.json` file is treated as a definition for a `Entity` in the `Domain Designer`.
+Each `.json` file is treated as a definition for a `Entity` in the `Domain Designer`.
 The filename (without the extension) is used as the name of the `Entity`.
 The JSON object's properties are imported as `Attributes` on that `Entity`.

 Nested JSON objects will be modeled as separate `Entities` with composite (has-a) relationships between them.
 Arrays of objects will result in a composite relationship with a `many` cardinality.